-Once the rate in the dollar and the base charge is confirmed for the business properties, based on the 19.2% benchmark, the rate in the dollar for farmland and residential properties is calculated, with farmland being set at a proportionate level below residential, based on historical rating structures (approximately a 17% discount).
+The benchmark figure for 2022/23 is 19.2% and once that figure is applied the rate in the dollar for farmland and residential properties is calculated, with farmland being set at a proportionate level below residential, based on historical rating structures (approximately a 17% discount).

-The rate income yield for NSW councils has been constrained for many years by NSW State Government rate pegging.
+The rate income yield for NSW councils has also been constrained for many years by NSW State Government rate pegging.